Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 Soriano became a free agent after the season and on November 19, 2006, he signed an 8-year, 136 million dollar contract with the Chicago Cubs.
 Soriano continued to hit very well for his new team, belting 6 leadoff home runs in September of 2007, setting a MLB record.
 His 14 homers that month broke the Cubs franchise record held by Ernie Banks.
 He ended the year with 33 home runs and 97 runs scored as the Cubs won the NL Central title.
 In 2008, he missed a good part of the season with injuries, batting .280 with 29 HR in 109 games as the Cubs repeated as division champs.
 However, in both the 2007 and 2008 Division Series, his bat was kept in check, as he was a combined 3 for 28 with no extra base hits while the Cubs were twice swept in three games.
 In later years, he began to experience defensive troubles in left field as he lost some of his speed, but remained one of the Cubs most dangerous hitters until the end, even if he did not go on to have a Hall of Fame-type career.

 When Soriano collected the 1,000th American League hit of his career on May 12, 2014, he became only the 7th player to have 1000 hits in both leagues.
 That group was headed by Hall of Famers Frank Robinson and Dave Winfield and also included Vladimir Guerrero, Fred McGriff, Orlando Cabrera and Carlos Lee.
 He was hitting .221 with 6 homers and 23 RBIs on July 6th when the Yankees decided to release him in order to make room on their roster for newly-acquired Brandon McCarthy.
 Taken aback by the turn of events, Soriano said that he was contemplating retirement, a move he confirmed after the season.
-He retired with a .270 average in 1975 games, with 412 homers, 1152 runs scored, 1159 RBIs and 289 stolen bases.
+He retired with a .270 average in 1975 games, with 412 homers, 1152 runs scored, 1159 RBIs and 289 stolen bases despite a very mediocre career OBP of 31 percent.

 Soriano's uncle Hilario Soriano played in AAA then was a minor league manager and scout.